piiano/vault-code-samples-ruby-on-rails/pvault-sdk/docs/TokensApi.md

 end

 api_instance = PvaultSdk::TokensApi.new
-collection = 'collection_example' # String | The name of the collection containing the objects. reason = 'AppFunctionality' # String | Details of the reason for requesting the property.
+collection = 'buyers' # String | The name of the collection containing the objects. reason = 'AppFunctionality' # String | Details of the reason for requesting the property.
 The default is set when no access reason is provided and PVAULT_SERVICE_FORCE_ACCESS_REASON is false. opts = {
   object_ids: ['inner_example'], # Array<String> | Comma-separated list of object IDs.